google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/basics.markdown

 ## Undo changes

-As mentioned earlier in this guide, if you haven't set up persistent authoring, any time you reload the page, all live-edits are lost.
-So [set up persistent authoring](tools/setup/workspace/setup-workflow).
+As mentioned earlier in this guide, if you haven't set up persistent authoring, then any time you reload the page all live-edits are lost.
+So first, [set up persistent authoring](https://web-central.appspot.com/web/tools/setup/workspace/setup-workflow).

 Assuming you've set up persistent authoring, to undo changes: